The Northeast is home to some of the most historic and well-respected institutions of higher learning in the country, as well as around the world.

 Undergraduate enrollment: 2,890

 Colgate University is a medium-sized, private liberal arts college located in rural New York state.
-The campus sits lakeside and is surrounded mostly by forested area, of which the college owns an additional 1,100 acres of undeveloped land.
+The campus sits lakeside and is surrounded mostly by forested areas, of which the college owns an additional 1,100 acres of undeveloped land.

 21. Barnard College